-Hosting Thanksgiving can be stressful, but with these tips and tricks, it will be the easiest Thanksgiving ever!
+Hosting Thanksgiving can be stressful, but with these simple tips and tricks, it will be the easiest Thanksgiving ever!
 These Thanksgiving hacks will make your day simple and enjoyable.

 To start, grab our Thanksgiving Planner with Printable Checklist!
 It comes with a Thanksgiving Shopping List!